elmika/book-quotes/README.md

 ### Load sample database

-A sample database is available in the file testdb.sql
+A sample database is available in the file sample_books.sql

 - Copy the testdb.sql file into the mysql container & load the file:

 	`$docker cp ./data/testdb.sql mysql_container:/`

-	`$mysql -uroot -p testdb -pmysecretpassword < /testdb.sql`
+	`$mysql -uroot -p testdb -pmysecretpassword < /sample_books.sql`

 The data is now available.